-Church personnel of the Archdiocese of Atlanta shall:
+Church Personnel of the Archdiocese of Atlanta shall:

-- 1. Actively support the teachings of the Catholic Church and work to build up the body of Christ in thought, word, deed and action. - 2.
-Respect the rights, dignity and worth of each person from conception to natural death, and conduct relationships with others in a manner that is consistent with Catholic teaching.
-This is an even higher obligation for supervisors. - 3.
-Meet civil and canon law obligations.

-- 4. To the best of their ability, protect children, youth and vulnerable adults from all forms of abuse or neglect. - 5.
-Keep all information received in the course of counseling, spiritual direction or other professional or ministerial contact in the strictest confidence except as mandated by law. - 6.
-Refrain from making false accusations against another or revealing the faults and failings of another to those who have no right to know. - 7.
-Be responsible stewards of church resources, human and financial, observing canon and civil law. - 8.
-Maintain a high level of competence in their particular ministry, and prudently attend to their own physical, spiritual, mental and emotional well-being. - 9.
-Avoid accepting or conferring an office, position, assignment or compensation, which may present even the appearance of a conflict of interest. - 10.
-Promptly report incidents of ethical misconduct or sexual abuse by other church personnel to the proper church authority. - 11.
-Review and know the contents of the child abuse regulations and reporting requirements for the state of Georgia and follow those requirements as applicable. - 12.
-Review and know the contents of the child abuse regulations and reporting requirements for the Archdiocese of Atlanta and follow those requirements as applicable. - 13.
-Read, sign, understand and comply with this "Code of Conduct," "Ministerial Standards" and the "Sexual Abuse Policy" before engaging in any form of ministerial work.
+- Actively support the teachings of the Catholic Church and work to build up the body of Christ in thought, word, deed and action. - Respect the rights, dignity and worth of each person from conception to natural death, and conduct relationships with others in a manner that is consistent with Catholic teaching.
+This is an even higher obligation for supervisors. - Meet civil and canon law obligations. - To the best of their ability, protect children, youth and vulnerable adults from all forms of abuse or neglect. - Keep all information received in the course of counseling, spiritual direction or other professional or ministerial contact in the strictest confidence except as mandated by law. - Refrain from making false accusations against another or revealing the faults and failings of another to those who have no right to know. - Be responsible stewards of Church resources, human and financial, observing canon and civil law. - Maintain a high level of competence in their particular ministry, and prudently attend to their own physical, spiritual, mental and emotional well-being. - Avoid accepting or conferring an office, position, assignment or compensation, which may present even the appearance of a conflict of interest. - Promptly report incidents of ethical misconduct or Sexual Abuse by other Church Personnel to the proper Church authority. - Review and know the contents of the child abuse regulations and reporting requirements for the State of Georgia and follow those requirements as applicable. - Review and know the contents of the child abuse regulations and reporting requirements for the Archdiocese of Atlanta and follow those requirements as applicable. - Read, sign, understand and comply with this "Code of Conduct," "Ministerial Standards" and the "Updated Policy of the Archdiocese of Atlanta Concerning the Protection of Children and Vulnerable Individuals From Sexual Abuse by Church Personnel before engaging in any form of ministerial work.